grovdata/appdailysales/readme.md

 ## What Version of Python

-The script was written for and has been tested with **Python version 2.5.x, 2.6.x, and 2.7.x**.
+The script was written for and has been tested with **2.7.x**.
 It is doubtful the script will work with Python 3.x without some tweaking.

 ## Debugging the Script

 Version 2.4 introduces the new --debug flag.
 This flag will display additional verbose output for debugging and troubleshooting the script.
-Also, when this flag is turned on and the script encounters a screen scraping error, a file named temp.html is created and stored in the output directory.
-This file contains the HTML downloaded in the last web request.

 # Change History

+**Version 3.0**

+  * Use Apple's Autoingestion Java program instead of screen scraping.

 **Version 2.8**